jalphonso/ufts/INSTALLATION.md

 Version used during development was 19.03

 The Docker compose version used is 1.25.5 which we install using pip.
-To install system wide you will need superuser privileges; otherwise, you can use a virtualenv if you'd like.
+To install system wide you will need superuser privileges; otherwise, you can use a virtualenv.

-To optionally create and use virtualenv:
+To create and use the virtualenv:
 ```
-python3 -m venv .venv
+make venv
 . .venv/bin/activate
 ```
 If using a virtualenv, you'll need to ensure it is activated in all terminals where you run docker-compose commands.
 The helper shell scripts will do this automatically when needed.

-Install requirements
+### Build Services
 ```
-pip install -r requirements-docker.txt
+make install
 ```

 ### Start Services
 ```
-./init_app.sh
 ./start_app.sh
 ```